apache/jackrabbit-oak/oak-doc/src/site/markdown/security/authorization/cug.md

 authorization modules.
 In case there was no module dealing with these permissions, access will be denied (see in section _Combining Multiple Authorization Models_ for [details](composite.html#details)).

+#### Permission Evaluation with Multiplexed Stores

+The CUG authorization module is not designed to be used in combination with non-default mounts.
+If any of the configured supported paths (see below) is found to be an ancestor of any non-default mount or included therein the activation/modification of the `CugConfiguration` will fail with immediately and log an error.

 ### Representation in the Repository

 CUG policies defined by this module in a dedicate node name `rep:cugPolicy` of